SAP-samples/partner-reference-application/Tutorials/35b-Multi-Tenancy-Provisioning-Connect-ByD.md

     1. Open a poetry slam that is *published* or *fully booked* and create a project in SAP Business ByDesign.

-    2. Check that the navigation to the project in SAP Business ByDesign works.
+    2. Check that the navigation to the project in SAP Business ByDesign functions properly.

 <img src="./images/3x_byd_launchpad.png" width="80%">